Minwooj40/ELEC3210_Project/README.md

 ## Methodology
 ### Task 1: Build 2D grid map with laserscan data via rviz
-Node: hector_mapping
+Node: slam
 Publish Topic: /slam_out_pose/map/
 Subscribe Topic: /initialpose/vrep/scan

 We used the [hector_slam](http://wiki.ros.org/hector_slam) package to complete the task.
-This package generates the environment map and publishes to `/map`.
-It also produces information about the location of the robot which is publised to `/slam_out_pose`.
-This will be used for later steps.
+This package helps to generate the map based on the laser scan.
+It continously publishes its map to `/map`, and alsothe location of the robot which is publised to `/slam_out_pose`.
+Location of robot will be used in Task 5 for area detection

 ### Task 2: Control the mobile robot with keyboard
 Node: teleop